Discovery of Critical Thresholds in Mixed Exposures and Estimation of Policy Intervention Effects using Targeted Learning: The Estimation Problem

-What we have shown is that this parameter is a population average of some function $m$ when $\mathcal A$ is forced to 1.
-For any value of $w$, $m(1,w)$ is a particular convexly weighted average of the causal dose-response curve across the different exposure levels, thus collapsing it down to a single number for each $w$.

-In a similar fashion we define the population average outcome under the complementary policy $\mathcal A^c$, which is $E[Q(\mathcal A=0, W)]$.
-With this, we are ready to introduce our parameter of interest, which we call the average regional effect (ARE):

-representing the difference in average outcomes if we forced exposure to self-selection within $\mathcal A$ vs. to self-selection within $\mathcal A^c$.
+What we have shown is that this parameter is a population average of some function $Q(\mathcal{A}, W)= E[Y \mid \mathcal{A}, W]$ when $\mathcal{A}$ is forced to 1.
+For any value of $w$, $Q(1, w)$ is a particular convexly weighted average of the causal dose-response curve across the different exposure levels, thus collapsing it down to a single number for each $w$.
+We want to compare the average outcome if all individuals had exposures within the region $\mathcal{A}$ with the average observed outcome under the observed exposure distribution.
+This defines our parameter of interest, which we call the average regional effect (ARE): $\psi = E[Q(T = 1, W)] - E[Y]$, representing the difference in the average outcomes if we forced exposure to self-selection within $\mathcal{A}$ versus the observed outcomes.